-Should THS utilise volunteers at this time, they should continue to follow the checking and risk assessment process as set out in paragraphs 167 to 172 of KCSIE.
+Should THS utilise volunteers at this time, they should continue to follow the checking and risk assessment process as set out in KCSIE.
 Under no circumstances should a volunteer who has not been checked be left unsupervised or allowed to work in regulated activity.